 Well decommissioning involves environmentally sound and safe isolation of the well.
 Typical steps of the process include removing any production tubing, isolating productive formations from other formations by installing cement plugs at several intervals, pressure testing of the cement plugs, cutting off the well head below ground level, removing remaining surface equipment and facilities and rehabilitating the site to an agreed end use.

 Other than the the Woodada gas field site, most of the sites are on cleared agricultural land.
 MEPAU is using local services and supplies whenever practical.

-Landowners and nearby residents are being consulted prior to activities starting at each well site.
+Landowners and nearby residents are being consulted prior to activities starting at each site.